 - Always start your exercise with some gentle movements to warm up your body and your joints.
 This can help prevent pain and injury during exercise.

 - Cool down at the end of your session with some gentle movements and stretches.
 This can help prevent muscle pain and stiffness the next day.

-Contact us on 02 9857 3300 if you’d like more information about our exercise classes.
+Contact us on 02 9857 3300 if you’d like more information about our exercise classes or visit here.

 Download the printable Physical Activity information sheet.